 Robbins Arroyo LLP: LendingClub Corporation (LC) Misled Shareholders According to a Recently Filed Class Action

-Robbins Arroyo LLP announces that a class action complaint was filed against LendingClub Corporation (NYSE: LC) in the Superior Court of the State of California, County of San Mateo.
-The plaintiff brings the complaint on behalf of all individuals who purchased LendingClub stock in connection with the company’s December 11, 2014 initial public offering (“IPO”), for alleged violations of the Securities Act of 1933 by LendingClub’s officers and directors.
-LendingClub is an online marketplace for connecting borrowers and investors in the United States.
+Robbins Arroyo LLP announces that a class action complaint was filed against LendingClub Corporation (NYSE: LC) in the U.S. District Court for the Northern District of California.
+The plaintiff brings the complaint on behalf of all purchasers of LendingClub Corporation (“LendingClub”) securities issued in connection with the company’s initial public offering on or about December 11, 2014 (the “IPO”) and/or on the open market between December 11, 2014 and May 6, 2016, for alleged violations of the Securities Act of 1933 and the Securities Exchange Act of 1934 by LendingClub’s officers and directors.
+LendingClub, together with its subsidiaries, operates as an online marketplace that connects borrowers and investors in the United States.

 LendingClub Shareholders Have Legal Options